pszer/Logic/README.md

 Click and drag components on the toolbar onto the canvas.
 Click and drag on component nodes to create wires.
 Click and drag on a placed component to move it.
+Click and drag on the canvas to move view.

 Right click on a component/wire to destroy it.